willthames/devops-singapore-2016/slides/sources/01-intro.md

 Best practices suggest always naming tasks - it's easier to follow what is happening if the tasks are well named.

+Naming tasks also allows the use of `--start-at-task` to allow ansible-playbook to start at a later point in the playbook

+---

+# Naming tasks in action

 The task in the previous playbook looks like this when named: